-But since Windows 8, Windows has added a new feature to create recovery drive using USB.
+But since Windows 8, Windows has added a new feature to create Windows recovery USB.
 It is becoming a more mainstream approach in Windows 10/11 due to the portability.
 So nowadays, the "recovery disk" in the broad sense usually includes bootable USB as well.
 Of course, if you do not have any USB drive or simply do not want it, you can still use CD or DVD to create a system repair disc.

 Both recovery drive and repair disc can help you access recovery options even when you fail to boot Windows 10/11.
 But there are some differences between them:

 ☛ A recovery drive requires a USB drive while the system repair disc needs CD/DVD.

 ☛ The recovery drive allows you to backup system files for Windows reinstallation.
 Therefore, if you cannot restore your computer, it allows you to reinstall Windows 10/11 with "Recover from a drive" option.

 ☛ The recovery drive is tied to the current PC while the repair disc can be used on different computers with the same version of Windows.
 If you want to make a Windows recovery USB that can be used on another PC, then you can try this way.